proxv/jsbundle/README.md

 An array of arbitrary JavaScript statements to insert *after* every module body.

 ### outputFilters
-An array of output filters module files, resolved relative to the config file path.
+An array of output filters module files.
+Relative paths are resolved relative to the config file path first, then relative to the *jsbundle* repository directory.

 Output filters allow you to specify additional ways to transform your module code.
 They are regular Node modules that must export an *init* function.
 This function takes in the *jsbundle* configuration object as a parameter and returns a second function.
 The returned function must accept a string containing the source code of a module and return the transformed source code, also as a string.